biopragmatics/pyobo/README.rst

 any of them; additional synonym information for each namespace/prefix; rules for normalizing xrefs and CURIEs, etc.

 Most users will be interested in the ``"database"`` subdictionary.
+Each entry has a key that was chosen first by preference for MIRIAM, then OBO Foundry, then OLS, or assigned based on what felt right/was how they appeared in xrefs in other OBO files.
-Each entry can have some combination of these keys:
+Their corresponding entries can have some combination of these keys:

 - ``title``
 - ``pattern``, a regex string for identifiers